adminspotter/cuddly-gl/ui.md

 #### Composite ####

 The `ui::composite` class ([composite.h](../client/ui/composite.h) and
-[composite.cc](../client/ui/composite.cc)) acts as a parent to other widgets, and handles the event propagation through the toolkit.
+[composite.cc](../client/ui/composite.cc)) is a descendent of the [`ui::active`](#active) class, and adds the ability to act as a parent to other widgets.
+It also handles the event propagation through the toolkit.
+It lacks any OpenGL handling, so it would not be instantiated directly.

 ##### Resources #####